Record Class BytePtr

 Create a new

-is not big enough to hold at least one byte, that segment is simply considered "empty".
-See the documentation ofIPointer.segment()
+segmentis not big enough to hold at least one byte, that segment is simply considered "empty".
+See the documentation ofIPointer.segment()for more details.- Parameters:

 -